lychan110/metaset/3D_diverse/README.md

 ### About the 3D Data

-We provide two versions of our 3D data, one from our conference paper in _IDETC 2020_, and from our journal paper in _JMD_. **We recommend the _JMD_ version! _IDETC_ version is considered depreciated.** In _JMD_, we filtered our dataset to include only families with a wider range of structurally feasible unit cells.
+We provide two versions of our 3D data, one from our conference paper in _IDETC 2020_, and from our journal paper in _JMD_. **We recommend the [_JMD_ version](https://github.com/lychan110/metaset/tree/master/3D_diverse/2020_JMD)! _IDETC_ version is considered depreciated.** In _JMD_, we filtered our dataset to include only families with a wider range of structurally feasible unit cells.
 However, in both, the subsets were selected using the Hausdorff distance for shape similarity.
 Please see the sections below and our papers for more details.

 - 3D diverse unit cell families:
   - Size of subsets: 10
-  - Formats: PNG, STL, level-set functions, CSV
+  - Formats: PNG, STL, level-set functions and shape generation scripts, CSV
   - Options:
     - Shapes: One shape sample (median unit cell) per family are provided in this repo as PNG/STL.
 We also provide the scripts to generate your own voxelized samples of all shapes in _JMD 2020_.
       - For the _IDETC 2020_ version, you may request the PNG/STL of all 100 samples per family at [this link for 2020_IDETC](https://ideal.mech.northwestern.edu/research/software/) (although depreciated, they are still viable as samples for, e.g., deep learning).
 If the link does not work, please contact weichen (at) northwestern (dot) edu.